webmakaka/oracledba.net/website/00-main/02-chat.md

 # Gitter Chat

-If Telegram chat is not appropriate for you, you can ask anything in gitter chat.
-(Need github, gitlab, twitter account).
+If the telegram chat is not appropriate for you, you can ask anything in gitter chat.
+(Need github | gitlab | twitter account).

 https://gitter.im/oracle-dba-ru/Lobby